circleci/circleci-docs/jekyll/_cci2/orb-concepts.md

 CircleCI's [Reusable Configuration]({{site.baseurl}}/2.0/reusing-config/) features allow you to define parametrizable configuration elements and re-use those elements throughout a project config file.
 It is recommended you become familiar with the full [Configuration Reference]({{site.baseurl}}/2.0/configuration-reference/) features before moving on to the [Reusable Configuration Reference]({{site.baseurl}}/2.0/reusing-config/).

 ### Commands
 Commands contain one or more [steps]() in which [parameters]() can be used to modify behavior.
-Commands are the logic of orbs and are responsible for executing steps such as [checking out code](https://circleci.com/docs/2.0/configuration-reference/#checkout), or running shell code, for example running BASH or running CLI tools.

-For more information see our guide to [Authoring Reusable Commands]({{site.baseurl}}/2.0/reusing-config/#authoring-reusable-commands).
+Commands are the logic of orbs and are responsible for executing steps such as [checking out code](https://circleci.com/docs/2.0/configuration-reference/#checkout), or running shell code, for example, running BASH or running CLI tools.
+For more information see the [Authoring Reusable Commands]({{site.baseurl}}/2.0/reusing-config/#authoring-reusable-commands) guide.

 As an example, the AWS S3 orb includes a _command_ to copy a file or object to a new location.
-If your AWS authentication details are pre-stored as environment variables the syntax to use this command in your config is simply:
+If your AWS authentication details are stored as environment variables, the syntax to use this command in your config is simply:

 ```yaml
 version: 2.1